Agnibha-31/DO-Automation-IoT/README.md

 1. A user registers.
 The backend hashes the password and creates a default sensor with a unique ID and API key.
 2. The user opens Device Configuration and copies the device ID and API key.
-3. A sensor, gateway, script, or external model sends a JSON reading to POST /api/readings with the API key.
+3. A sensor, gateway, or device-integration service sends a JSON reading to POST /api/readings with the API key.
 4. The backend validates the JSON and associates the reading with the sensor identified by that key.
 5. PostgreSQL stores the values and timestamps and updates the sensor’s last-seen time.
 6. The dashboard logs in with a JWT and requests the latest value, recent history, and database statistics.